 The BMW CAS module is located under the steering column.
-To remove the BMW CAS module, you will need to get under the dashboard on the driver’s side and remove the plastic cover under the dashboard (above the brake and gas pedal).
-Once you remove the panel, you will find your BMW CAS module a black or white box.
+To remove the BMW CAS module, you must get under the dashboard on the driver’s side and remove the plastic cover under the dashboard (above the brake and gas pedal).
+Once you remove the panel, you will find your BMW CAS module in a black or white box.

-When replacing the BMW CAS module, it needs to be programmed and synchronized with the DME and car keys.
-This is a list of tests and sensor activations you can perform via the CAS module.
+When replacing the BMW CAS module, it must be programmed and synchronized with the DME and car keys.
+You can perform This list of tests and sensor activations via the CAS module.

 - Delete the electric steering lock fault counter